red-starter/capstone/README.md

 ## Collection and cleaning and analysis of tweets

 I used tweepy (library to standarizes twitter api) to collect twitter data for a specific time range.
 I took several steps to clean the data.
+I collected about ~ 500000 tweets , and used a random sample 5000 tweets for each day.

 - I removed stop words, using stop words from the nltk library corpus
 - I also removed punctuation